 - 18. Further it was held that the CAC could not award costs against the Commission for proceedings in the Tribunal because in terms of section 57, each party is responsible for its own costs.
 Only when the Commission is not a party to proceedings, may the Tribunal award costs against an unsuccessful party in terms of section 57(2).
 The rules of procedure (e. g.
 CTR 58) do not expand the Tribunal's powers but merely regulate the procedure for the award of costs. their confirmed that under s57(1) Tribunal cannot award costs against the Commission.
-21 - 19.
+22 - 19.
 In terms of section 61, the CAC may award costs against a litigant in its own proceedings.
-Since the Tribunal cannot award costs against the Commission, it would be contrary for the CAC as an appellate body in terms of section 61(2) to include the power to award costs in relation to Tribunal proceedings which it is not empowered to make.22 - 20.
+Since the Tribunal cannot award costs against the Commission, it would be contrary for the CAC as an appellate body in terms of section 61(2) to include the power to award costs in relation to Tribunal proceedings which it is not empowered to make.23 - 20.
 It is noteworthy to point out that it is not only in complaint procedures subject to section 51(1) where the Tribunal can order costs.
-It can do so in proceedings pertaining to applications for interim relief or interlocutory disputes between private parties.
+It can do so in proceedings

-19 Pioneer Hi-Bred para 23-26.
+20 Pioneer Hi-Bred para 23-26.

-20 Pioneer Hi-Bred para 27.
+21 Pioneer Hi-Bred para 27.

-21 See further Omnia Fertilizer (77/CAC/Jul08).
+22 See further Omnia Fertilizer (77/CAC/Jul08).

-22 Pioneer Hi-Bred para 41-43.
+23 Pioneer Hi-Bred para 41-43.